dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 **TL;DR**

 Protocol buffers, or Protobuf, is a binary format created by Google to serialize data between different services.
-Google made this protocol open source and now it provides support, out of the box, to the most common languages like JavaScript, Java, C#, Ruby and others.
+Google made this protocol open source and now it provides support, out of the box, to the most common languages, like JavaScript, Java, C#, Ruby and others.
 In our tests, it was demonstrated that this protocol performed up to **6 times faster** than JSON.

 ## What is Protobuf

 [Protocol buffers](https://developers.google.com/protocol-buffers/docs/overview), usually referred as Protobuf, is a protocol developed by Google to allow serialization and deserialization of structured data.
 Google developed it with the goal to provide a better way, compared to XML, to make systems communicate.
-So their focused on making it simpler, smaller, faster and more maintainable then XML.
+So they focused on making it simpler, smaller, faster and more maintainable then XML.
 But, as you will see in this article, this protocol even surpassed JSON with a better performance, better maintainability and smaller size.

 ### How does it differs from JSON?